EddyYeung1/Top-75-LC-Questions/README.md

 # 🆘 Technical Interview Prep 🆘

-- Revise is the level of how hard it was for me to understand and should revise more on a scale of 1-5, 5 being most difficlt
+- Revise is the level of how hard it was for me to understand and should revise more on a scale of 1-5, 5 being most difficult
+- if there is a question mark I haven't gotten to the question yet

 ## 📚Arrays📚